waynemwashuma/applicant/frontend/README.md

 # Frontend

-This workspace contains the React user interface for the application workflow tracker.
+This folder contains the React user interface for the application workflow tracker.

+## What It Does

+- Shows the application list
+- Lets you create and edit applications
+- Shows application details
+- Lets reviewers move applications through the workflow

-The UI now talks to the Django API through `/api` requests and uses a service worker as an offline mock fallback when the backend is unavailable.
+The frontend talks to the backend through `/api` requests.
+If the backend is not available, a service worker can provide an offline mock fallback.

-## Overview

-- Framework: React
-- Language: TypeScript
-- Build tool: Vite
-- Entry point: `src/main.tsx`
-- App shell: `src/App.tsx`
-- Styling: `src/App.css` and `src/main.css`
-- Shared workflow logic: `src/common/`
-- Data layer: fetch-driven API client with a service worker mock fallback
-- Routes: applications list, create/edit form, and application detail screens

-## Run The Frontend
+## How To Start It

 From the repository root: